dktr0/Punctual/REFERENCE.md

 ## Punctual Output Notations

-A Punctual statement does not cause audio or video output unless it ends with >> and an output notation.
-Here are the available output notations:
+A Punctual statement does not cause audio or video output unless it ends with >> and an output notation. 'audio' and 'video' are the two most commonly used outputs:

-\>> left -- audio output panned to the left (ie. to the first audio output connected to the system)
+\>> audio -- audio output: If multiple channels of audio are present, they are spread/panned "equidistantly" over the available audio outputs. (deprecated: this was formerly known as 'splay')

-\>> right -- audio output panned to the right (ie. to the second audio output connected to the system)
+\>> video -- video output: every three channels of signal are interpreted as red, green, and blue intensities (from 0 to 1); if only a one-channel signal is provided the value of that signal is used for all of red, green, and blue intensities; if a two-channel signal is provided the first channel is used for red and green, and the second channel is used for blue. (note: 'rgb' is a synonym for 'video')

-\>> centre -- audio output panned to the centre (ie. equal power panned between the first two connected audio outputs)
+There are a number of additional output types for particular purposes, as follows:

-\>> [number between 0 and 1] -- audio output panned somewhere between 1st audio output (0) and 2nd audio output (1)
+\>> left -- audio output panned to the left (ie. to the first audio output connected to the system).
+If multiple channels are present, they are mixed together before being sent to the output.

-Note: when presented with a multichannel signal for output, the panning outputs above will mix the multichannel signal down to mono before panning it.
+\>> right -- audio output panned to the right (ie. to the second audio output connected to the system).
+If multiple channels are present, they are mixed together before being sent to the output.

-\>> splay -- multiple channels of audio are spread "equidistantly" over the available audio outputs
+\>> centre -- audio output panned to the centre (ie. equal power panned between the first two connected audio outputs).
+If multiple channels are present, they are mixed together before being sent to the output.

-\>> red -- intensity of red colour (0 to 1)
+\>> [number between 0 and 1] -- audio output panned somewhere between 1st audio output (0) and 2nd audio output (1).
+If multiple channels are present, they are mixed together before being sent to the output.

-\>> green -- intensity of green colour (0 to 1)
+\>> red -- intensity of red colour (0 to 1).
+If multiple channels are present, they are mixed together before being sent to the output.

-\>> blue -- intensity of blue colour (0 to 1)
+\>> green -- intensity of green colour (0 to 1).
+If multiple channels are present, they are mixed together before being sent to the output.

-\>> rgb -- every three channels of signal are interpreted as red, green, and blue intensities (from 0 to 1); if only a one-channel signal is provided the value of that signal is used for all of red, green, and blue intensities; if a two-channel signal is provided the first channel is used for red and green, and the second channel is used for blue.
+\>> blue -- intensity of blue colour (0 to 1).
+If multiple channels are present, they are mixed together before being sent to the output.

 \>> alpha -- when not specified alpha defaults to 1, which will erase (overwrite) any previous/underlying layers of drawing in circumstances where "this" Punctual program is drawing after/over other layers of drawing (for example: multiple Punctual programs in different zones of an Estuary collaborative interface).
 0 for alpha values will not erase/overwrite previously drawn layers - instead the previous intensities will be kept at their pre-existent level and newly provided intensities will be added.

-\>> hsv -- every three channels of signal are interpreted as hue, saturation, and value intensities
+\>> hsv -- every three channels of signal are interpreted as hue, saturation, and value intensities.
+(Note: one does not need to use an hsv output in order to work with colour from an HSV standpoint - one can also use the built-in functions 'rgbhsv' and 'hsvrgb' to go back and forth between RGB and HSV colour models, using 'video' [RGB] for the final output.)

 \>> hue